 Once tasks are complete, it can be useful to remove the compute nodes to not incur fees while not in use.
 To delete them, via code or the portal, one can delete the containing pool, which will remove the worker VMs.

-For more detailed walkthroughs on how to get starting with Batch, 5-minute Quickstarts are available to take you through the process in several languages or through the Azure portal.
+For more detailed walkthroughs on how to get starting with Batch, 5-minute Quickstarts take you through the process in several languages, and it also shows you how to use the Azure portal.

 Batch process scheduling